MostlyFocusedMike/node-notes/static/media/hapi-notes.5c7335a5.md

             },
             options: {
                 layout: 'other-layout.html'
             }
         }
     }
 });
 ```
 - both context and options are optional arguments, so if you just want to render a view, there's a simpler way:
 ```
+js
 server.route({
     method: 'GET',
     path: '/',